• Skip to primary navigation

 Backup iPhone to iCloud

-This will setup iPhone to automatically backup its data to your iCloud Account.
-This happens, whenever iPhone is plugged in for charging and connected to Wi-Fi Network.
+This will setup your iPhone to automatically backup its data to iCloud, whenever it is plugged in for charging and connected to your Home or Office Wi-Fi Network.

 2. Manually Backup iPhone to iCloud

-If your iPhone is sufficiently charged (60% or more) and connected to Wi-Fi Network, you can initiate a Manual Backup of your device to iCloud at any time by following the steps below.
+If your iPhone is sufficiently charged (60% or more) and connected to Wi-Fi network, you can initiate a Manual Backup of your device to iCloud by using the following steps.

 1. Open Settings > tap on your Apple ID Name.

-3. From Apple ID screen, go to iCloud > iCloud Backup > make sure the slider next to Backup This iPhone is set to ON position.
+2. From Apple ID screen, go to iCloud > iCloud Backup and make sure the slider next to Backup This iPhone is set to ON position.

 Backup iPhone to iCloud

-4. After this, tap on Back Up Now option to start the process of backing up your device to iCloud.
+3. After this, tap on the Back Up Now option to start the process of backing up your device to iCloud.

-While both Automated and Manual iCloud Backups are easy to make, you need to be aware that an iCloud Backup is not a complete backup of iPhone.
+While both automated and manual iCloud Backups are easy to make, you need to be aware that iCloud Backups are not classified as being a complete backup of iPhone.

 Sam Patwegar